wieringen/firebase-sso-tenants/README.md

 # Testing issue 8541

-A simple repro to test out multi tenancy on the auth emulator
+A simple repro to test out multi tenancy combined with sso users on the auth emulator
 ## Steps to run

 1. Run `firebase emulators:start --project demo-project`